 Either you are old or young, a man or a woman, I believe no one will be willing to refuse a camping invitation from your friend.
 While, the question is that, the minors are also planning to camp themselves.
 It seems to be quite enticing for them.

-How old you have to be go camping without parents?
+How old do you have to be go camping without your parents?
 The answer varies.
 Most campsites require the kids to be above 18 years old.
-The state parks and campgrounds do not allow under-18’s to be issued with the campground reservations.
-The National Forest may be a choice for under-18’s to go on a dispersed camping, where there is no age limit.
-And you can also try camping in your backyard, if you are under 18.
+The state parks and campgrounds do not allow under-18’s to be issued with campground reservations.
+The National Forest may be a choice for under-18’s to go on dispersed camping, where there is no age limit.
+And you can also try camping in your backyard if you are under 18.
 That won’t be a bad idea, either.

 Can You Go Camping Without Parents?

-As we know, camping, hiking and many sports has no age boundary.
-A few new-born babies have been taken to go camping together with their parents.
+As we know, camping, hiking, and many sports have no age boundary.
+A few newborn babies have been taken to go camping together with their parents.
 And there are also a lot of kids going camping on holidays with their families.
-However, they are not allowed to get the camping permit or rent a campsite without an accompanying adult, if they are under 18.
+However, they are not allowed to get a camping permit or rent a campsite without an accompanying adult, if they are under 18.

-Minors of 16 or 17 years old who belong to the Youth Hostel Association are able to camp at some of hostels of YHA.
-But, YHA also have its conditions to let under-18’s camp without parents.
-They cater for kids who can get up early and sleep early.
-If you guys are too energetic to follow the rules, and have noisy carnival party all whole night with drinking, YHA hostel must say no to you as the state parks.
+Minors of 16 or 17 years old who belong to the Youth Hostel Association are able to camp at some of the hostels of YHA.
+But, YHA also has its conditions to let under-18’s camp without parents.
+They cater to kids who can get up early and sleep early.
+If you guys are too energetic to follow the rules and have a noisy carnival party all whole night with drinking, the YHA hostel must say no to you as the state parks.

 Why the Moms and Dads Say NO, When You Wanna Go Camping Without Adults?